shipyardapp/Shipyard-Documentation/docs/blueprint-library/databricks/databricks-authorization.md

 ![](https://cdn.sanity.io/images/2xyydva6/production/1e1cda213bb7bf884ce8f4a4a3cfc0973941418d-1103x253.png?w=450)

 4. Click **Generate new token**.
-5. Provide a descriptive name under **Comment** (like "Shipyard")
+5. Provide a descriptive name under **Comment** (like "Platform")
 6. Remove the value under **Lifetime (days)** so that it's blank.

 **_CAUTION:_**
-While best practice is typically to have expiring API tokens that rotate, we recommend letting Shipyard tokens run indefinitely to prevent interruption to your Fleets.
+While best practice is typically to have expiring API tokens that rotate, we recommend letting Platform tokens run indefinitely to prevent interruption to your Fleets.

 7. Click **Generate**.